 After those initial months of getting to know the product and partnering with technology teams, we soon realized that the push to meet ADA compliance masked some glaring issues regarding technical debt including the lack of design engagement in project planning, and inability to partner with technology to assess and innovate in the pattern library.

 Identifying the systemic issues was one thing but rooting it out and remaining steadfast in design best practice was another.
 Immediately after completing the initial ADA transformation, our development entered into 8 months of emergency mode.
 The product was not deliverable and the reason hinged on design decisions made primarily by the product and tech teams.
 The emergency eventually burned out my Sr. designer and the onus was passed to me.

-Though our process had been battered, I have held the line during the severe scope creep and resourcing bottlenecks.
+Though our process had been battered, I held the line during severe scope creep and resourcing bottlenecks.
 By adhering to design best practice, calling out poor design compromise and advocating for strategic design solutions, I helped raise the process issues to some of the highest levels of CIB product leadership.

 My experience with WPUX and DXD has given me the opportunity to broaden my design skill in ADA compliance, Visual Design and Service Design.
 As is my want, I have also strengthened my skills in Product Management and navigating and influencing Process Transformation.

 Building expertise in designing in the corporate finance space has been particularly enriching from a system design perspective.
 Advocating fiercely for often unpopular design ideas to Managing and Executive Directors and Product Owners has sharpened my communications skills tremendously.